YK7188/YK_Lab/17-Deploy bookmarks on Windows and iPhones/README.md

 # PART 2 — Chrome on Windows

-## Step 1 — Upload Windows admx and adml files in Intune
+## Step 1 — Upload Windows ADMX and adml files in Intune

 1. Download the msi file from the page below and excute it.

    https://www.microsoft.com/en-us/download/details.aspx?id=108394

-2. admx and adml file is created in the paths below.
+2. ADMX and adml file is created in the paths below.

-- Windows.admx
+- Windows.ADMX
   C:\Program Files (x86)\Microsoft Group Policy\Windows 11 Sep 2025 Update (25H2)\PolicyDefinitions

 - Windows.adml